carpentries/instructor-training/episodes/18-motivation.md

     1. Provide flexibility and control.
     2. Give students an opportunity to reflect.

-> ## Motivational Strategies - Brainstorm Challenge
+> ## Brainstorming Motivational Strategies
+>
-> **Think** back to a computational (or other) course you took in the past, and
+> *Think* back to a computational (or other) course you took in the past, and
 > identify one thing the instructor did that motivated you.
-> **Pair** up with your neighbor and discuss what motivated you.
+> *Pair* up with your neighbor and discuss what motivated you.
-> **Share** the motivational story in the etherpad.
+> *Share* the motivational story in the etherpad.
->
-> Instructor's guide: review the comments in the ether pad.
-> Rather than read all outloud, highlight the common themes
-> (i.e. establish value, positive expectiations, promote self efficiency)
-> or things that stand out our that you can relate to.
-> Note: this exercise can be done before or going through the above list.
 {: .challenge}

-> ## Motivational Checklist Challenge
+> ## Motivational Checklist
 >
 > Compare one of the existing Data Carpentry or Software Carpentry lesson episodes
 > to the motivational checklist presented earlier.
 > What is the lesson doing (if anything) to engage learners
 > and convince them its material is worth mastering?
 {: .challenge}

 > ## Not Just Learners
 >